timmcginley/41934/README.md

 ## We are 100% commited to Open BIM
 We believe that University education has a responsibility to support the transition in the AEC to OpenBIM data and standards.
 To achieve this, the Advanced BIM course at DTU offers:
-* IFC, IfcOpenShell, BlenderBIM and Python focus.
+* IFC, IfcOpenShell, Bonsai (fra BlenderBIM) and Python focus.
 * 5 Emerging [Roles] for you to experience
 * 5 Stimulating [Assignments] that support you to become an OpenBIM Champion / Guru
 * Learning objectives aligned to the needs of the whole AEC and society (not just the software industry).